workshopdemos/devx-native/README.md

 ## Debug

-1. Let’s introduce a bug in the program data 🙂 Go to the input file and change the breed from “JINGO” to “JINGA”
+1. Let’s introduce a bug in the program data 🙂 Go to the input file again and change the breed from “JINGO” to “JINGA”
 2. Use CTRL+S (or COMMAND+S) to save the changes
 3. Rerun the application by repeating the steps in the previous section (from the 6th step)
 4. Open the output file and see that the report is wrong, it now contains 0 for JINGO and 6 for the OTHER